poppy-project/poppy-ergo-jr/doc/assembly.md

 ![Another Step](img/assembly/step-4-1.jpg)

 The OLLO Pulley is inside and you should assemble it with the bigger rivet.
+Bonus, you can watch this step in [slow motion](https://vimeo.com/125704291).

 ![Another Step](img/assembly/step-4-2.jpg)